ujji7/eldians/FEATURES.md

 If the entire market file does not follow the specified format, aka an empty file, a file with random words such as just "agenda" would lead to the creation of a new, empty Marketplace with auction sale set as false, and uid set to 0.

+## Running the program
+Ensure that all 4 files (daily.txt, games.json, users.json, and market.json) are in the a2-eldians directory\
+Run client.main file.